Why this Swiss election will go down in the history books

 From massive shifts in party power to a record proportion of women, here are the reasons why Sunday’s Swiss parliamentary elections can be called historic.

-According to political analyst Claude Longchamp, a party has never won as many additional seats in an election as the left-wing Greens did on Sunday, with 17.
+A party has never won as many additional seats in an election as the left-wing Greens did on Sunday, with 17.
 The previous record was 15, set by the right-wing Swiss People’s Party in 1999.

 The People’s Party lost 12 seats on Sunday, also a record – it’s the worst defeat in the history of the Swiss elections.

 Sunday was the first time that so many seats - 58 - changed parties.
 In 2015, for example, only 30 seats changed.
-Following climate demonstrations external linkand the historic women's strikeexternal link in June, the Swiss party landscape is more volatile than ever before.
+According to political analyst Claude Longchamp, following climate demonstrations external linkand the historic women's strikeexternal link in June, the Swiss party landscape is more volatile than ever before.

 In another first, 84 women were elected to the House of Representatives yesterday, bringing the proportion of women in the largest parliamentary chamber to a record 42%.
 Switzerland now has the 12th-highest proportion of women in the House of Representatives worldwide.
 In Europe it ranks behind Sweden and Finland.